lokijota/azure-mlops-faq/README.md

 ## Why is git not good to version Data snapshot?

-One of the reasons is that Git has limits on the size of the files you check-in.
-Also, it was built for code/text assets, and data snapshots are usually binary files (eg, database snapshots or parquet files, not CSVs).
-It can obviously be used for any type of file, but it just wasn't designed to deal with data blobs.
+Git/GitHub is a great tool and a best-of-breed for CI/CD, much like Azure DevOps.
+However, for "binary blobs" of data, it's not what I'd advise.
+What's a merge for blobs of data , for example?
+To version data, it makes more sense to use a data-specific versioning mechanism (like Datasets or other).
+Other reason is that Git has limits on the size of the files you check-in.
+And if you are using something like Parquet, a single dataset would be across multiple files -- you wouldn't get a file by version, but a set of files by version.
+There's just not a perfect match between versioning the two -- you could see it as similar to the "object-relational impendance mismatch" in Computer Science.

 ## In your experience, what is the "best" model interpretability method for ANN's?
 Could we receive the slides and links to relevant documentation after your session?